woc-hack/kjd/VCAnalyzer/README.md

 copied a vulnerable file for a particular CVE ID.

 The output records contain the following fields:
-  - CVE (CVE ID)
+  - CVE identifier for the vulnerability
-  - ProjectUrl
+  - ProjectUrl is the URL of the project's git repository
   - Project (Name of the project in the format used by WoC)
   - status (fixed, notfixed, or unknown)
-  - FirstBadBlob (sha1 hash of the first vulnerable blob committed to the project)
+  - FirstBadBlob (SHA1 hash of the first vulnerable blob committed to the project)
   - FirstBadTime (Time FirstBadBlob was committed in unix time format)
-  - FirstGoodBlob (sha1 hash of the first fixed blob committed to the project)
+  - FirstGoodBlob (SHA1 hash of the first fixed blob committed to the project)
   - FirstGoodTime (Time FirstGoodBlob was committed in unix time format)
   - TimeSinceFix (Time between fix in original project and fix in clone)
   - TimeSinceFixF (TimeSinceFix formatted to be human readable)
   - TimeSincePub (Time between CVE publication and fix in clone)
   - TimeSincePubF (TimeSincePub formatted to be human readable))
-  - TimeVulnRemained (Time between FirstGoodTime and max(FirstBadTime, Orig fix))
+  - TimeVulnRemained (Time between FirstGoodTime and max(FirstBadTime, fix_time), where fix_time is taken from CVE fixes dataset)
   - TimeVulnRemainedF (TimeVulnRemained formatted to be human readable)
   - NumAuthors (Number of authors on a project)
   - EarliestCommitDate (Date of earliest commit in unix time format)